 Let's Encrypt Free SSL Certificate

 Introduced in 2016, Let's Encrypt is a non-profit and open Certificate Authority (CA).
-You can request free SSL certificates (including wildcard & multi-domain certificates) from Let's Encrypt to enable https for your website/web app.
+You can request free 90-day SSL certificates (including wildcard & multi-domain certificates) from Let's Encrypt to enable https for websites/web apps.

 Both Let's Encrypt and paid SSL certificates will do the encryption job that is expected of them in order to protect your sites against interception and eavesdropping.

 Your choice will be determined by the type of site you manage, which in turn defines security requirements:

 - If you own a simple personal site, a blog or a photo gallery, or just need a quickly configurable, simple and free SSL certificate that you can obtain with minimum effort purely for Google SEO improvement, then Let's Encrypt is a free option you can use.

 - If you are an Mobile App developer and want to test connectivity and functionality between your mobile app and your web app server during the development period before launching your solution online, then using Let's Encrypt may be the right choice.

 - If you are setting up a temporary website, or a website just for market testing, then using a free certificate from Let's Encrypt will save you some cost.